Back to work

 Business context

-A seasonal operational workflow supporting rapidly growing advisor and client volume.
+A critical annual process supporting rapidly growing advisor and client volume.

-Each year during annual fee season, Northwestern Mutual financial advisors review a large volume of client accounts and submit requests related to annual maintenance fees.
-Depending on account status, household relationships, or advisor discretion, requests could involve either waiving the fee or paying the fee on behalf of the client.
+Each year during annual fee season, Northwestern Mutual financial advisors review a large volume of client accounts and submit requests to either waive annual fees or pay fees on behalf of clients.
+The existing workflow relied on PowerBI and increasingly struggled to support growing operational complexity as the business scaled.

 Legacy PowerBI